St. Catharines Black Hawks: Richardson Cup 1971

 The next game of the series was uglier than the last game.
 Another overflow crowd saw the Remparts win game 4 by a score of 6–1.
 As the game wore on, more and more fights broke out on the ice, involving players leaving the penalty box to join the fray.
 The St. Catharines players were escorted off the ice by police amidst the hurling of debris from Quebec fans.
 After the game an angry mob surrounded the St. Catharines team bus on its way to the motel, and was given a police escort to safety.
 The mob circled the motel until the early hours of the morning.

 Game 5 was played on neutral ice at Maple Leaf Gardens in Toronto, which the Black Hawks won 6–3 to narrow the series 3 games to 2 for Quebec.
 That was the last game played.

 The parents of the St. Catharines players refused to send their children back to Quebec City for fear of the violence that occurred after game four.
 The Remparts refused to play anywhere else but their home rink, including any neutral ice in the province of Quebec.
 The problem was further confounded with threats surfacing from the FLQ (Front de libération du Québec) against St. Catharines players.

-CAHA president Dawson declared the series to be over when no further compromise could be reached, and he had received official notice from St. Catharines that the team would not return to the Colisée.
+CAHA president Earl Dawson declared the series to be over when no further compromise could be reached, and he had received official notice from St. Catharines that the team would not return to the Colisée.
 As a result, the Remparts went on to compete for the Memorial Cup by default, which they won, defeating the Edmonton Oil Kings.